 Developing an asthma action plan will help you keep your asthma under control.
 This type of plan is usually broken into three sections: the green zone, the yellow zone, and the red zone.
 If you have no cough, wheeze, shortness of breath, or chest tightness, you are in the green zone.
 You should take your medications as prescribed and continue with your usual activities.

 If you are coughing, wheezing, or experiencing chest tightness or shortness of breath, you are in the yellow zone.
 People in the yellow zone usually take quick-acting medications and continue their daily asthma medications.
 The red zone is the most dangerous for someone who has asthma.
 If you are in this zone, you are very short of breath and your quick-acting medications are not helping.
 Your action plan might tell you to take another medication or call your provider if you enter the red zone.

 There are several things you can do to keep your asthma symptoms under control.
 One of them is limiting your exposure to certain allergens.
 If you are allergic to pet dander, keep pets outdoors or avoid getting new pets.
 Clean your furniture and carpets regularly to reduce the amount of dander in your home.
 You should also take steps to reduce the number of dust mites in your home.
 These steps include washing your linens regularly, using a dehumidifier, removing carpets from sleeping areas, and using dust-proof covers on your pillows.
 Avoid cigarette smoke, strong perfumes, and other irritants.
 Doing so can reduce the number or severity of the attacks you experience.

 Planning for Good Health

 Planning ahead is one of the best ways to control your asthma.
-If you have not seen a doctor in several months, schedule an appointment with one of the physicians at our urgent care center.
+If you have not seen a provider in several months, schedule an appointment with one of the providers at our urgent care center.
 Our staff members will make you feel welcome and help you take control of your asthma.